 Q: What is your training philosophy?

-But I am pretty sure I made that term up. 🙂
+I used to call myself a “Positive First, Balanced Trainer” – but I am pretty sure I made that term up. 🙂

 To encourage desired behavior and reduce unwanted behavior, I rely on a combination of:

 - Behavioral Shaping, AKA Successive Approximations

 - Loving Leadership; akin to Authoritative Parenting + physical “dog language”

 - Counterconditioning & Desensitization